Ngā Manu Kōrero: Pei Te Hurinui Jones Contest

-Named in honour of Dr Pei Te Hurinui Jones, a Waikato elder and scholar who died in 1976, this section is for senior students and consists of two speeches in te reo Māori, one prepared and the other impromptu.
+Named in honour of Dr Pei Te Hurinui Jones, a Waikato elder and scholar who died in 1976, this section is for Senior students and consists of two speeches in te reo Māori, one prepared and the other impromptu.

 Te Rāwhiti Ihaka Contest

-Named in honour of Rāwhiti Ihaka, a skilled orator and teacher at St Stephens School, this section is for junior students and consists of one prepared speech in te reo Māori.
+Named in honour of Rāwhiti Ihaka, a skilled orator and teacher at St Stephens School, this section is for Junior students and consists of one prepared speech in te reo Māori.

 Korimako Contest

-The Korimako Contest is for senior Māori students and consists of a prepared and an impromptu speech in English.
+The Korimako Contest is for Senior* students and consists of two speeches in English, one prepared and the other impromptu.

 Sir Turi Carroll Contest

-Named in honour of Sir Turi Carroll, Ngāti Kahanungu leader and orator, this section is for junior Māori students and consists of a prepared speech in English.
+Named in honour of Sir Turi Carroll, Ngāti Kahungunu leader and orator, this section is for Junior* students and consists of a prepared speech in English.